Regy Thorpe: Career

+Thorpe is a member of the Jordan Elbridge Hall of Fame, the US Lacrosse Rochester Chapter Hall of Fame, the NJCAA Lacrosse Hall of Fame (2011), and the Rochester Knighthawks National Lacrosse League Hall of Fame.

 Coaching

 Thorpe was a player-coach for the Rochester Rattlers in 2006, before becoming a Head Coach for the Six Nations Arrows of the Ontario Junior A Lacrosse League before the 2007 summer season.

-He also coaches the Jordan-Elbridge High School lacrosse team.
+He has also coached the Jordan-Elbridge High School lacrosse team.

 On February 3, 2011, Thorpe was named the head coach of the Hamilton Nationals of Major League Lacrosse.